stratzilla/chess-engine/README.md

 <img src="https://latex.codecogs.com/png.latex?c_1%3Ac_2%3Ac_3%20%3D%2015%3A3%3A6%20%5Cequiv%205%3A1%3A2" />
 <img src="https://latex.codecogs.com/png.latex?c_1%3Ac_2%3Ac_3%20%3D%2018%3A27%3A36%20%5Cequiv%202%3A3%3A4" />

 And so on.
 Any coefficient choice where there is a common factor between them has an impact equivalent to the reduced form of the heuristic equation.
 In other words, since the heuristic is a balance between values, an equal ratio between values, irrespective of the ratio, has identical heuristic performance.
-Consider reducing the coefficients as much as possible or some undefined behavior may arise (for example, a checkmate is evaluated as `5000000`: using needlessly high coefficients might mean a board evaluation exceeds this).
+Consider reducing the coefficients as much as possible or some undefined behavior may arise (for example, so the heuristic score doesn't exceed `INT_MAX`).

 Refer to `game/GameParams.hpp` for chess parameters including coefficients for heuristic evaluation.